 As far as picking a hula hoop, there are some gadgety ones out there and some seriously expensive ones too but for a regular weighted hoop, you shouldn’t need to spend more than $30.
 I like this weighted Sports Hoop by Acu Hoop which is really colorful and has wavy ridges on the inside which sort of grips your body.

 Glider or sliding discs are such a simple idea but what a good one!
 They’re easy to use, cheap and with a bit of imagination can be a lot of fun.
-Use them on any slidy surface like carpets and hardwood floor.
+Use them on any slidy surface like a hardwood floor.

 Using discs is also very low impact and works your whole body.
 Not only do exercises using glider discs have an impact on your arms and leg muscles but also your core is activated.
 As you’re always making minor muscular adjustments core balance and stability come into play.